3 Questions to…Stefan Hessenbruch, Director of Customer Success at iGrafx, About Why BPM and RPA are a Strong Team

-Stefan Hessenbruch, Director of Customer Success at iGrafx, recently discussed how you can benefit from a combination of BPM and RPA, and why RPA requires a well-founded process management.
+Stefan Hessenbruch, Director of Customer Success at iGrafx, recently discussed how you can benefit from a combination of BPM (business process management) and RPA (robotic process automation), and why RPA requires a well-founded process management.
 At iGrafx, Stefan takes care of all our customers’ needs – from support and training to high-level consulting, as well as ongoing customer support.
 Below are his answers to 3 key questions around BPM and RPA.

 1) BPM or RPA or preferably both?